kuzzleio/documentation-old/api-reference/source/includes/_memorystorageController.md

 }
 ```

-Returns the element at the provided index in the list stored at the provided key.
+Returns the element at the provided index in a list

 Full documentation [here](https://redis.io/commands/lindex)